Jessseee/Jessseee/posts/aoc/_posts/2020-12-05-day-5-binary-boarding.md

 ---
 The day 5 input was a list of encoded boarding passes.
 It was our task to decode these to seat IDs.
 The encoded boarding passes consist of a series of letters.
 The first seven consisting of F/B and the last three of L/R. For example: `FBBFBBBRLR`

+#### Part One
+For the first part of the puzzle we will have to decode these Seat locations.
 The first seven characters tells us which row of the plane the seat is (out of 127), and the last three characters specify the seat's column (out of 8).
 Each character specifies which half of the possible rows or columns we should look at until we are left with just one possible row and column.
 Then the seat ID can be calculated as `row * 8 + column`

 ```python
 def decode_boarding_pass(boarding_pass):